-Entering as Simon

-Those watching content want to take it one step further and be a part of the content by entering the TV show virtually as one of the cast.
-Imagine walking into X Factor virtually as Simon Cowell and seeing the content unfold through his eyes.
+Entering as Simon Those watching content want to one step further and be a content by entering ow virtually as one of magine walking into X rtually as Simon Cowell ng the content unfold eyes.

-Even more immersive, people are imagining Ready Player One styl haptic feedback and sensations so that players can really feel a pa e tactile bodysuits that give t of the game.
-S SAVED
+Even more immersive, people are imagining Ready Player One style tactile bodysuits that give haptic feedback and sensations so that players can really feel a part of the game.

+look who's talking

+WHAT IS IT?